opensafely-core/job-runner/DEVELOPERS.md

 just add-job ../test-age-distribution run_all --backend test
 ```

+> [!WARNING]
+> These commands should only be used in your local job-runner

 In order to pick up and execute the job, you need to run the three job-runner
 components.